 Every now and then, the skin care world gets taken over by trends and ingredients that people suddenly can’t get enough of.
 Probiotics belong to that category of ingredients that may raise some eyebrows.
 After all, slathering your body with live bacteria doesn’t exactly sound appealing.
-But probiotics can have amazing effects on the health of hair.
+But probiotics can have amazing effects on the health of hair and it should be a part of your natural hair care routine.
 We are going to get technical her so bear with us.

 Probiotics Accelerate Subcuticular Hair Follicle Cycling